Wraptite® - External Self Adhesive Air Tight Membrane

 Wraptite and CLT

 CLT panels should be protected from moisture during construction and allowed to sufficiently dry before the application of linings.
 This includes adequate protection from rain and ground water on site.
-High initial moisture content of the timber elements — typically through exposure to weather during construction — creates a potential for interstitial condensation.
+High initial moisture content of the timber elements — through exposure to weather during construction — creates a potential for interstitial condensation.

 An air barrier, like Wraptite, should be installed on the outside face of the panels.
 The boards within the panels are not edge-glued, and therefore without this air barrier, leakage may occur.

-Combining vapour permeability and airtightness in a unique, self-adhering membrane, Wraptite offers a fast and effective solution to unplanned air leakage and its detrimental effects on energy performance.
-Wraptite not only ensures an airtight seal but resistance at laps against water penetration, dust, air infiltration and wind resistance making it an excellent choice for this application.
+Combining vapour permeability and airtightness in a self-adhering membrane, Wraptite offers a fast and effective solution to unplanned air leakage and its detrimental effects on energy performance.
+Wraptite not only ensures an airtight seal but resistance at laps against water penetration, dust, air infiltration and wind resistance making it an ideal choice for this application.

 The Zero Bills Home - ZEDfactory